Artenes/springbootstudy/README.md

 # TO DO

-- fix timestamp handling, needs to save as +0 and retrieve in -4

 - check about created at, updated at columns (maybe add an enable option to users?)

 - add api keys management for client access and track usage